|Area: Crystal Mountain||Hike Type: Overnight||Pass: Overnight Camping Permit and Norse Peak|

 Wilderness use permit required.
-Free, self-issued at trailhead.
+Free, self-issued at the trailhead.

 |Distance: 15.8 mi Loop||Duration: 2 days||Difficulty Level: Strenuous|